-Long Term Programs (26 to 55 Sessions)
+Long Term Programs (26 to 55 SESSIONS)

-Comprehensive programs are ideally suited for agencies like Healthy Start, Head Start, schools, residential centers, home-visitation programs and parent education programs designed to offer long term, more comprehensive parenting education.
+Comprehensive programs are ideally suited for agencies like Healthy Start, Head Start, schools, residential centers, homevisitation programs and parent education programs designed to offer long term, more comprehensive parenting education.
 The Nurturing Programs presented below are evidence-based program that have been validated with agencies providing services over a period of years to families.

-Comprehen Comprehensive Programs Home-Based # of Sessions Session Length Teen Parents & Their Children - Group Based Teen parents attend 26 group based sessions.
-Each session lasts 21⁄2 hours with a break in-between.
+Group Based Home Based # of Sessions Session Length Children's Program Curriculum and additional notes Teen Parents and Their Children-Group Based Teen parents attend 26 group based sessions.
+Each session lasts 21/2 hours with a break in-between.
 Lessons address issues of being a teen, a teen parent, and a member of a family.
 Teens practice parenting skills with their children during class time.
-The lessons can be implemented in schools settings, residential settings, one-to-one or in a group.
-Activities provided to the children are age appropriate.
-Fac utilize the Nurturing Book for Babies and Children and the Guide for Children.
-Teen Parents and Their Children - Home Based Teen parents participate in 50 home visitations each session lasting approximately 90 minutes.
-Grandparents are invited to participate in the lessons at the home visitors' discretion. guide to build 50 and Children is u achment.
-Each ho hild time.
-Adult Parents Group (Center & Their Infants, Toddlers & Preschoolers - r) Based The group-based (Center-Based) program is a comprehensive parenting program utilized by agencies where parents attend over a period of years.
+The lessons can be implemented in schools settings, residential settings, one-to one or in a group. х 26 21⁄2 hours Activities provided to the children are age appropriate.
+Facilitators utilize the Nurturing Book for Babies and Children and the Lesson Guide for Children.
+Teen Parents and Their Children-Home Based Teen parents participate in 50 home visitations each session lasting approximately 90 minutes.
+Grandparents are invited to participate in the lessons at the home visitors' discretion. Х 50 11⁄2 hour home visits The Nurturing Book for Babies and Children is utilized as the guide to build parent -infant attachment.
+Each home visit has 30 minutes of scheduled parent-child time.
+Adult Parents and Their Infants, Toddlers and PreschoolersGroup (Center) Based The group-based (Center-Based) program is a comprehensive parenting program utilized by agencies where parents attend over a period of years.
 Programs like Head Start offer Center based parenting education.
-Many agencies modify the length of the group sessions to 11⁄2 hours to allow more interactive time between parent and child. ire involved in a 27 ed classes for infar curriculum that is Adult Parents Home Based & Their Infants, Toddlers & Preschoolers - The 55 session home-visitation program is commonly used by agencies offering long-term support to families raising children infancy to preschool.
-Many Healthy Start and Head Start agencies utilize the program as the basis of their parenting curriculum. guide to build- parent-child atta 55 and Children is u chment.
-Each hor is devoted to pos ne visit lasts 90
+Many agencies modify the length of the group sessions to 11/2 hours to allow more interactive time between parent and child. х 27 21⁄2 hours Children attending center-based classes for infants, toddlers and preschoolers are involved in a curriculum that is age and developmentally appropriate.
+Adult Parents and Their Infants, Toddlers and Preschoolers-Home Based The 55 session home-visitation program is commonly used by agencies offering long-term support to families raising children infancy to preschool.
+Many Healthy Start and Head Start agencies utilize the program as the basis of their parenting curriculum. х 55 11⁄2 hour home visits The Nurturing Book for Babies and Children is utilized as the guide to build-parent-child attachment.
+Each home visit lasts 90 minutes and 30 of the minutes are devoted to positive parent-child interaction.